Secret Cabinet Council: Existence

-On 24 June 1946 Neurath himself also testified that the Council “was set up for the sole purpose of masking the reorientation in foreign policy and the changes on the military side” and that it, in fact, never convened.
+On 24 June 1946, Neurath himself also testified that the Council “was set up for the sole purpose of masking the reorientation in foreign policy and the changes on the military side” and that it, in fact, never convened.

 The above demonstrates, as with so much else in the Third Reich, how Hitler presented the outward appearance of establishing formal governmental institutions and procedures while retaining all actual decision-making authority in his own hands.

 Postwar indictment as a criminal organization

 The Secret Cabinet Council was indicted as a criminal organization as part of the larger Reich government (Reichsregierung) by the International Military Tribunal in Nuremberg.
-However, the Tribunal found that no declaration of criminality could be made, as the Council never actually met and never acted as a group or organization.
+However, the Tribunal found that no declaration of criminality could be made, as the Council never met and acted as a group or organization.

 Fate of Council members

-Goebbels had committed suicide on 1 May 1945 and Brauchitsch died in British captivity in October 1948 before being brought to trial.
-The surviving members of the Council all were indicted individually and convicted of war crimes.
+Goebbels had committed suicide on 1 May 1945, and Brauchitsch died in British captivity in October 1948 before being brought to trial.
+The surviving members of the Council were all indicted individually and convicted of war crimes.
 Göring, Ribbentrop and Keitel were sentenced to death by the International Military Tribunal in October 1946.
-Göring committed suicide the night before his scheduled execution but the other two were hanged on 16 October.
+Göring committed suicide the night before his scheduled execution, but the other two were hanged on 16 October.
 Hess and Raeder were sentenced to life imprisonment.
 Raeder was released in 1955 due to ill health and died in 1960; Hess committed suicide in 1987 while still incarcerated at Spandau prison.
-Neurath was sentenced to 15 years, but released in 1954 due to ill health and died in 1956.
+Neurath was sentenced to 15 years but was released in 1954 due to ill health and died in 1956.
 Lammers was sentenced to 20 years in the Ministries Trial in 1949, with the term later commuted to 10 years.
 He was released in 1951 and died in 1962.